The Uncommon Essay

 Most students must turn their attention to college-specific supplement essays after completing the Common App essay.
 Hillside therefore provides all Uncommon clients a guide for addressing the most common supplement-essay prompt: Why are you applying here?
 Students learn how to prepare themselves to build the authentic and credible bridge from their past experiences and discoveries about themselves to opportunities at specific colleges.
-(Applicants wishing to sign-up for supplement-essay coaching sessions may do so here. )
+(To learn about supplement essay-coaching sessions, click here. )

 Before my first session, I did not think I had a story worth telling, but Allan found that story, and I envisioned my essay before I ever put any words on paper.
 I thought myself a strong writer before I met you, yet I never could have realized how much you could help me bring to life all that I hoped to say.

 Hillside uses a completely individualized approach, encouraging the student to find a topic that has personal meaning.
 This made the writing less onerous because the topic was always authentic and relevant to who my daughter is as a young person and as a college applicant.